Minimum contrast for the first-order intensity estimation of spatial and spatio-temporal point processes: Preliminaries

-with $(\textbf{v},s)$ being the spatial and temporal coordinates of any other point.
-The authors proved that the inhomogeneous second-order statistics behave as the corresponding homogeneous ones, basically proving that the expectation of both Equations \eqref{eq:kl} and \eqref{eq:kinhl} is equal to $\pi r^2 h$ as well.
+with $({v},s)$ being any other point's spatial and temporal coordinates.
+They further proved that also the local inhomogeneous estimators behave as the corresponding theoretical Poisson ones, i.e. the expectation of equations \eqref{eq:kl} and \eqref{eq:kinhl} is $\pi r^2 h$ as well.